wlk/reactive-bitcoin-node/README.md

 sbt run
 ```

-Optionally specify the mainnet or testnet with the network option
+Optionally specify mainnet or testnet with the network option

 ```
 sbt "run --network test"